wanghmin/wanghmin.github.io/content/publication/hu-2024-tpr/index.md

 ---
-title: 'FashionR2R: texture-preserving rendered-to-real image translation with diffusion models'
+title: 'FashionR2R: Texture-Preserving Rendered-to-Real Image Translation with Diffusion Models'
 authors:
 - Rui Hu
 - Qian He
-- Gaofeng He
 - Jiedong Zhuang
 - Huang Chen
 - Huafeng Liu
-- Huamin Wang
+- admin
-date: '2024-01-01'
+date: '2024-12-10'
-publishDate: '2025-10-11T03:17:57.753521Z'
+publishDate: '2024-10-22T08:31:09.743820Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 38th International Conference on Neural Information Processing Systems*'
+publication: '*Advances in Neural Information Processing Systems 38: Annual Conference on Neural Information Processing Systems (NeurIPS)*'
-abstract: "Modeling and producing lifelike clothed human images has attracted researchers' attention from different areas for decades, with the complexity from highly articulated and structured content.
+abstract: 'Modeling and producing lifelike clothed human images has attracted researchers’ attention from different areas for decades, with the complexity from highly articulated and structured content.
 Rendering algorithms decompose and simulate the imaging process of a camera, while are limited by the accuracy of modeled variables and